Pall-mall: Game play

 It was played in a long alley with an iron hoop suspended over the ground at the end.
 The object was to strike a boxwood ball of unknown circumference (a modern croquet ball is normally 3+5/8 in in diameter, which equates to approx 11+2/5 in, in circumference) with a heavy wooden mallet, down the alley and through the hoop with the fewest hits possible.
-Many references tell us that the ball was about 12 in in diameter.
+Many references tell us that the ball was about 12 in in circumference.
 However, it is known that this is not correct, as a ball of that size would be far, far too heavy to lift to a high height with a small mallet.
 Note the ball in the engraving.
-It is thought that the ball was likely in the region of 7 cm or slightly larger.
+It is thought that the ball was likely in the region of 7 cm which equates to approx 8.7 in, in circumference) or slightly larger.
 It differed from trucco especially in its more extreme length of playing area, suggesting a closer relationship to golf than other derivatives of ground billiards.

 Pall-mall was popular in Italy, France and Scotland, and spread to England and other parts of Western Europe in the 16th century.
 The name refers not only to the game, but also to the mallet used and the alley in which it was played.
 Many cities still have long straight roads or promenades which evolved from the alleys in which the game was played.
 Such in London are Pall Mall and the Mall, in Hamburg the Palmaille, in Paris the Rue du Mail, Il-Mall in Floriana, the Avenue du Mail in Geneva, and in Utrecht the Maliebaan.
 When the game fell out of fashion, some of these "pall malls" evolved into shopping areas, hence the modern name of shopping centres in North America—shopping malls—while others evolved into grassed, shady promenades, still called malls today.